Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: Mean field representation of the posterior

 Just as in \cite{PathirajaStannatReich} one sees immediately that { } where $\Omega_t^{0}$ is an arbitrary $\bar{\eta}_t$-harmonic field.
 Thus the full equation governing the evolution of $\bar{X}$ is given by

 \begin{Rmk} We note that

 and thus the correction in \eqref{consistent mf equation} for the correlated observation noise can be rewritten using the gradient of the logarithmic density.
-This also shows that, just as stated in \cite{NueReiRoz}, for constant $\tilde{C}_t(x)=\tilde{C}_t$, the correlated observation case can be intepreted in terms of the uncorrelated case with a modified observation map $\tilde{H}_t:=H_t-\tilde{C}_t\nabla\log\eta_t$.
+This also shows that, just as stated in \cite{NueReiRoz}, if $\tilde{C}_t(x)=\tilde{C}_t$ for all $t\geq 0$, the correlated observation case can be interpreted in terms of the uncorrelated case with a modified observation map $\tilde{H}_t:=H_t-\Gamma_t\tilde{C}^{\mathrm{T}}_t\nabla\log\eta_t$.

 \end{Rmk}

 \begin{Rmk} Note that in the case of one-dimensional observations $d_y=1$, the term $R_t$ is scalar and $\Kalman_t\left(\cdot,\bar{\eta}_t\right)$ is a $\R^{d_x}$-valued function.
 One then sees immediately that